peteroupc/peteroupc.github.io/random.md

 <a id=Conclusion></a>
 ## Conclusion

 In conclusion, most applications that require random numbers usually want either unpredictability (cryptographic security), or speed and high quality.
-I believe that RNGs that meet the descriptions specified in the "Unpredictable RNGs" and "Statistical RNGs" sections will meet the needs of those applications.
+I believe that RNGs that meet the descriptions specified in the "unpredictable-random implementations" and "Statistical RNGs" sections will meet the needs of those applications.

 What has motivated me to write a more rigorous definition of random number generators is the fact that many applications still use weak RNGs.
 In my opinion, this is largely because most popular programming languages today--
 - don't specify virtually any requirements on RNGs (such as C's `rand` function),
-- specify a relatively weak RNG (such as Java's `java.math.Random`, although it also includes a much stronger `SecureRandom` class),
+- specify a relatively weak general-purpose RNG (such as Java's `java.math.Random`, although it also includes a much stronger `SecureRandom` class),
 - implement RNGs by default that leave a bit to be desired (particularly the Mersenne Twister algorithm found in PHP's `mt_rand` as well as in Python and Ruby),
 - seed RNGs with a timestamp by default (such as the [.NET Framework implementation of `System.Random`](https://msdn.microsoft.com/en-us/library/h343ddh9.aspx)), and/or
 - leave the default seeding unspecified (such as C's `rand` function).

-In addition, this document recommends using unpredictable RNGs in many cases, especially in computer and information security contexts, and recommends easier programming interfaces for both unpredictable and statistical RNGs in new programming languages.
+In addition, this document recommends using unpredictable-random implementations in many cases, especially in computer and information security contexts, and recommends easier programming interfaces for both unpredictable-random and statistical-random implementations in new programming languages.

 Feel free to send comments.
 They may help improve this page.